spiral/docs/framework/container.md

 ```

 > Try to make sure that every class which uses SharedTrait declares and sets `container` property so you can easily test it.
+> Attention, container method code is changed in a future update (branch isolate-container) in order to simplify container access and unify code.

 To better understand how SharedTrait works let look at it source code which might look obvious: